Raquel Castro: Singing

 Castro was a contestant on the first season of the reality television singing competition program The Voice, She was selected in the Blind Audition round and was coached by Christina Aguilera.
 She progressed to the first round of the Live shows before being eliminated with Lily Elise in favor of Frenchie Davis and Beverly McClellan.

 Castro recorded a cover of Aguilera's "Ain't No Other Man" and posted it on YouTube.
-Castro has also listed Christina Aguilera and Selena as her idols and major influences.
+Castro has listed Aguilera as well as Selena as her idols and major influences.

 Castro released her first single titled "Diary".
 According to her YouTube page, the song was written by Alyssa Bonagura and Ted Bruner.
 It was produced by J Chris Griffin.
 It was released on iTunes and CDBaby on February 1, 2012.
-She has uploaded the music video for "Diary" on YouTube and recorded a dance remix of the song, released on March 11, 2012.
+She uploaded the music video for "Diary" on YouTube and recorded a dance remix of the song, released on March 11, 2012.
 The remix was released under the title "Diary (J Chris Griffin Remix)".
-She is also working on her debut album.
+She also started working on her debut album, however as of 2026 she is yet to release an album.

 A single called "Game Over" was released on January 29, 2013.
-Castro wrote it with the help of the IDA Program.
+Castro wrote it with the help of Inspire and Develop Artists, a coaching program for emerging musical artists run by David Frangioni with Mark Hudson, Rudy Pérez and Jon Secada.

 In 2019, Castro provided vocals for the theme song to the Netflix Original Series Carmen Sandiego.

-Castro was also on season 2 of NBC's Songland, where she presented her song "Wrong Places" to H.E.R., where she picked her song to put on her album.
+The following year Castro was on a season 2 episode of NBC's Songland; she presented her song "Wrong Places" to H.E.R., who selected it and released it as a single.